Garbage Disposal Installation: Cost, Process & Choosing the Right Unit

 Keeping Your Disposal Running for Years

-A well-maintained garbage disposal can last 8 to 15 years.
-Premium units with good maintenance habits have been known to exceed that range.
+A well-maintained garbage disposal typically lasts 10 to 15 years, with industry groups like the Association of Home Appliance Manufacturers putting the average around 12 years.
+Premium units with good habits can exceed that range.
 Here's how to protect your investment:

 • Always run cold water before, during, and for at least 30 seconds after using the disposal.
 Cold water solidifies grease so it grinds and flushes rather than coating pipes.

-• Clean monthly with ice cubes and coarse salt — it sharpens the grind ring and knocks off debris.
-Follow with baking soda and vinegar, let it fizz, then rinse.
+• Clean every 1 to 2 weeks with ice cubes and coarse salt to sharpen the grind ring and knock off debris.
+Follow with baking soda and vinegar periodically, let it fizz, then rinse.

 • Run it regularly, even without food.
-Daily operation prevents rust on internal metal components.
+Operation every few days prevents rust on internal metal components.

 • Deodorize naturally by grinding citrus peels like lemon or orange every week or two.

-• Never put these down the disposal: grease, oils, fibrous vegetables (celery, corn husks), starchy foods (potato peels, pasta, rice), coffee grounds, or bones.
+• Never put these down the disposal: grease, oils, fibrous vegetables (celery, corn husks), starchy foods (potato peels, pasta, rice), coffee grounds, bones, or non-food items.

 Pincher's Pro Tip

-If your disposal starts humming but won't spin, it's likely jammed — not broken.
+If your disposal starts humming but won't spin, it's likely jammed, not broken.
 Unplug the unit and use the hex wrench socket on the bottom of the disposal to manually free the jam before calling a plumber.
-This simple fix could save you a $75–$150 service call.
+This simple fix could save you a $100 to $150 service call.

 Common Problems to Watch For